Pamplemousse/blog/_posts/2018-10-01-Scanning modern web applications with OWASP ZAP.md

 **I am always happy to receive constructive feedback, so do not hesitate to ping me, on twitter <a href='https://twitter.com/Pamplemouss_' target='_blank'>@pamplemouss_</a> or elsewhere.**

 ---
-<b id="f1">1</b> Source: <a href='https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsAddons' target='blank'>https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsAddons</a> . [↩](#a1)
+[^1]: Source: <a href='https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsAddons' target='blank'>https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsAddons</a> .

-<b id="f2">2</b> The complete list of events to track: <a href='https://github.com/zaproxy/front-end-tracker/blob/master/src/events.js' target='blank'>https://github.com/zaproxy/front-end-tracker/blob/master/src/events.js</a> . [↩](#a2)
+[^2]: The complete list of events to track: <a href='https://github.com/zaproxy/front-end-tracker/blob/master/src/events.js' target='blank'>https://github.com/zaproxy/front-end-tracker/blob/master/src/events.js</a> .

-<b id="f3">3</b> This "scan-jwt-tokens" script is installed with the FrontEndScanner add-on, and thus available as an example for ZAP users.
-Here is what it looks like: <a href='https://github.com/zaproxy/zap-extensions/blob/master/addOns/frontendscanner/src/main/zapHomeFiles/scripts/scripts/client-side-passive/scan-jwt-tokens.js' target='blank'>https://github.com/zaproxy/zap-extensions/blob/master/addOns/frontendscanner/src/main/zapHomeFiles/scripts/scripts/client-side-passive/scan-jwt-tokens.js[↩](#a3)
+[^3]: This "scan-jwt-tokens" script is installed with the FrontEndScanner add-on, and thus available as an example for ZAP users.
+Here is what it looks like: <a href='https://github.com/zaproxy/zap-extensions/blob/master/addOns/frontendscanner/src/main/zapHomeFiles/scripts/scripts/client-side-passive/scan-jwt-tokens.js' target='blank'>https://github.com/zaproxy/zap-extensions/blob/master/addOns/frontendscanner/src/main/zapHomeFiles/scripts/scripts/client-side-passive/scan-jwt-tokens.js</a>